A Covid’s Journal – Day 45

 The origin is of Old English tima, of Germanic roots; related to the word tide, which demonstrates the organic sense of ocean tides.
 The Encyclopedia Wikipedia states the earliest use of time as a verb dates back to the late Middle English as, in do something at the certain time.

-The Oxford Dictionary entry for time states definitions for noun and verb:
+The Oxford Dictionary entry for time states definitions for nouns and verbs:

 The word time is a noun

-In reviewing the Oxford Collocation Dictionary, we can find the term “healsth time” with the explaintion of “heals all wounds”.
-Healsth time, healing time, and time heals, points to a common phrasing of an understood concept across cultures.
-Connecting healing and time together.
+In reviewing the Oxford Collocation Dictionary, we can find the term “health time” with the explanation of “heals all wounds.”
+Health time, healing time, and time heals point to a common phrasing of an understood concept across cultures, connecting healing and time together.

-The phrase “in one’s own time” shows the linkage to time is an individual perception and each person may experience time differently as well as their course of healing.
-Indeed “time to heal” is shown to be dependant upon many factors such as age, gender, race, religion, poverty, access to care, access to medicines, as well as, the individual decisions that we all make by our own actions, both invidually and collectively as a society.
+The phrase “in one’s own time” shows that the linkage to time is an individual perception, and each person may experience time differently as well as their course of healing.
+Indeed, “time to heal” is shown to depend upon many factors such as age, gender, race, religion, poverty, access to care, and access to medicines, as well as the individual decisions that we all make by our own actions, both individually and collectively as a society.

-Perhaps “time” and “healing” do somehow go hand-in-hand; i.e., as we know that extending both physical, mental and emotional recoveries for a period of time can extend/renew a life, heal a sickness, or repair “a thousand wounds”.
-When we use the word “thousand” it is done so as a strong adverb relating to boundless injuries or wounds.
+Perhaps “time” and “healing” do somehow go hand-in-hand.
+We know that extending physical, mental, and emotional recoveries for a period of time can extend/renew a life, heal a sickness, or repair “a thousand wounds.”
+When we use the word “thousand,” it is used as a strong adverb relating to boundless injuries or wounds.

 Historically, we can find evidence of “time heals wounds” being used in Roman times through the comic plays of Terence, a Roman playwright.
 His plays were performed in public from 170 BC and 160 BC.
 “In Act III, scene 1, line 12 (421) various translations would be: Time removes distress, time heals all wounds and time assuages sorrow”.
 [Wikiquote.org <ahref=”http://en.m.wikiquote.org”>en.m.wikiquote.orgsource)%5D